 Roberto had the time and support to research the political history of his home country thanks to the funding of a Mellon Mays Undergraduate Fellowship, which provides students with funds to pursue academic projects.

-When Bonilla learned that he’d been accepted, he said that he was “so excited” to have received “one of the best emails that I’ve ever had.”
-Bonilla had transferred to Whittier, a decision that he credits as likely one of the best he’s ever made.
+When Roberto learned that he’d been accepted, he said that he was “so excited” to have received “one of the best emails that I’ve ever had.”
+Roberto had transferred to Whittier, a decision that he credits as likely one of the best he’s ever made.

 Jeffrey Lindstrom ’94 Fellowship